Arvin-a00268815/Smart-Log/README.md

 ----------

-Android automation test case is created for basic functionalities to check for operations like add, view and edit using espresso.
+Android automation test case is created for basic functionalities to check for operations like add, view, delete and edit log entryusing espresso.
 (MainActivityTest2.kt)